 The environment around us consists of a mixed population of microbes.
 Each of these groups of organisms contributes to the ecology.
 However, ever wondered how are the studies carried on such microbes?
 Is it feasible to study and experiment with all of these together?
 Well, no. It isn’t.
 To carry out the studies on these microbes, it is essential to dissect the mixed culture into a pure culture.

 Now, what is a pure culture?
 What purpose does it serve?
-What is a pure culture microbiology?
+What is pure culture microbiology?
 What are the pure culture methods or pure culture techniques?
 Let us help you understand all these terms in detail.

 Put down in simple terms, pure culture is defined as a laboratory culture that contains just one species of organisms in microbiology.
-Microbes are usually in the mixed culture.
+Microbes are usually in mixed cultures.
 But, the pure culture can be derived from it through the transfer of a bit of its sample in the new and sterile growth medium.

-The process of pure culture isolation usually takes place by dispersion of cells across the surface medium.
+The process of pure culture isolation usually takes place by the dispersion of cells across the surface medium.
 This mainly involves thinning of the sample before it is inoculated into a new medium.
-There are several pure culture techniques utilized by scientists to carry out the process of creation of discrete colonies of pure microbes.
+There are several pure culture techniques utilized by scientists to carry out the process of the creation of discrete colonies of pure microbes.

 The techniques of isolation of the pure culture were primarily developed by Robert Koch during the mid-19th century.
 Microbiologists of those times readily adopted these methods for the production of a single strain of the organism.

 The inculcation of such techniques of pure culture led to bacterias characterization that was responsible for causing anthrax, tuberculosis, and such major diseases.
 Following this, scientists developed similar procedures for protozoa, fungi, and algae.